oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/d-lab-three-logging-analytics/logginganalytics.md

 ## Introduction

-In this lab, you will learn how to use the Oracle Cloud Logging Analytics service to enrich the log data collected based on the SQL query provided in the log configuration from the world's most popular open source database-MySQL.
+In this lab, you will learn how to use the Oracle Cloud Logging Analytics service to collect and analyze log data directly from the MySQL log files such as the General Query log and Error log to gain deeper insights into database activity.

 Estimated Lab Time: 20 minutes